 Good survey implementation and follow-up creates the conditions to maximise the number of managers who respond constructively to “bad” feedback.
 Some of the key areas to implement well include:

-- Communicate a clear purpose – establish a clear purpose for the survey so that managers know the benefits of actioning employee feedback.
+Establish a clear purpose for the survey so that managers know the benefits of actioning employee feedback.
 Make sure the survey is endorsed by senior leaders and is seen as an important organisational initiative.

-- Maximise employee participation – if the response rate from the team is high, then there is an even more compelling case for managers to respond to the feedback.
+If the response rate from the team is high, then there is an even more compelling case for managers to respond to the feedback.

-- Senior leader role modelling – cascade feedback from the top of the organisation, with the CEO openly sharing the survey results with their leadership team and running “all hands” sessions with staff.
+Cascade feedback from the top of the organisation, with the CEO openly sharing the survey results with their leadership team and running “all hands” sessions with staff.

-- Support & upskill managers – HR can support managers by being available to help discuss the results with individual managers.
+HR can support managers by being available to help discuss the results with individual managers.
 Guidelines and tools for running feedback sessions can assist line managers to explore the feedback with their teams.

-- Monitoring – HR can track that feedback sessions have occurred within a set time period and follow up when there have been delays.
+HR can track that feedback sessions have occurred within a set time period and follow up when there have been delays.
 This could be reported at regular intervals to the senior leadership team.